With Easter nearly here and spring finally taking over after a long winter, some men may be looking to incorporate more color into their wardrobe.

-In another move that would send Don Draper into an absolute tizzy, Crown wears a lilac striped shirt.
-Soft pink isn’t a color traditionally associated with aggressive business executives – or most men in general – but McQueen pairs it with the serious gray suit to keep his outfit grounded while still being eye-catching.
+In another move that would send Don Draper into an absolute tizzy, Crown wears a lilac hairline-striped shirt.
+Soft pink isn’t a color traditionally associated with aggressive business executives, but McQueen pairs it with the serious gray suit to keep his outfit grounded while still being eye-catching.

-The shirt has French cuffs, which Crown fastens with the same round mother-of-pearl cuff links worn in the opening sequence.
+The shirt has double (French) cuffs, which Crown fastens with the same round mother-of-pearl cuff links worn in the opening sequence.
 The front of the shirt appears to be placket-less, indicating a more luxurious French-inspired style.

 Although he opted for a gold Patek Philippe pocket watch in the opening sequence, Crown wears a wristwatch with this suit.
 McQueen alternates between two wristwatches in the film, both worn on his right wrist.
 In more casual scenes, he wears a gold Jaeger-LeCoultre Memovox, but with his suits he opts for a gold Cartier Tank Americane on a thin black leather strap.
 In this case, we are naturally seeing the latter.